 Thanks to a new Harborview Landing, Baltimore’s water taxi rides are an adventure all their own.
 Springtime offers the perfect climate for sightseeing the city from the water, or disembarking for a closer look.
 Stroll the streets of Federal Hill or Fells Point, hit major attractions including Fort McHenry and the National Aquarium or visit the Baltimore Museum of Industry.
 Cap off your day—or weekend—with a stop at Little Havana for tasty Cuban fare and one of its famous mojitos.

 Succulent and sweet with a firm texture that sets it above all others, the Maryland blue crab is the undisputed king of crustaceans.
 So break out the mallets: crab season is in full swing.
-Crisfield celebrates soft-shelled crabs each May with a Soft Shell Spring Fair, while there are crabs by the bushel at Leonardtown’s St. Mary’s Crab Festival in June.
-Other places to get cracking include Baltimore’s Bo Brooks, the West Pointe Crab House in Frederick, and Schula’s Grill & Crab House in Hagerstown, or check out the Maryland Department of Natural Resources “True Blue” program to find the nearest spot serving genuine Maryland blue crab.
+There are crabs by the bushel at Leonardtown’s St. Mary’s Crab Festival in June.
+You'll find plenty of places to get cracking along Maryland's Crab & Oyster Trails.

 Celebrate the season with a restorative getaway, be it adventurous or luxurious.
-The Savage River Lodge in Frostburg lets you bunk down in your own yurt, and for a different sort of B&B, book a cabin on the schooner Woodwind Boat & Breakfast.
+The Savage River Lodge in Frostburg lets you bunk down in your own yurt.
 For a pampered escape, Tilghman Island’s bucolic Black Walnut Point Inn offers in-room massages and a host of other pleasures, and four pools await at Cambridge’s Hyatt Regency Chesapeake Bay Golf Resort, Spa and Marina.
 You can literally drink in the history at Thurmont’s Springfield Manor Winery and Distillery as you stay in an 18th-century home amid a working winery and distillery.